Pok3gianf/Quatum-Cubes/README.md

-# 🧪 Quantum Cubes - A Minecraft Mod by Franquito
+# 🧪 Quantum Cubes - A Minecraft Mod by Fjurdur

 **Quantum Cubes** is a Minecraft Java mod where chemistry meets chaos.
 Every mob becomes an element from the periodic table... and they're not here to play nice.